Skip to main content

 Build project workflow with states

-Issues within a project can transition through various states to reflect the progression of work in your project.
-This movement of issues through states constitutes the project workflow.
+Work items within a project can transition through various states to reflect the progression of work in your project.
+This movement of work items through states constitutes the project workflow.

 State groups